anyaevostinar/anyaevostinar.github.io/classes/201-s26/syllabus.md

 Sometimes an answer on an exam is close but has a small error that makes it unclear if you understood the learning objective completely.
 In these cases, I will indicate that you can **"Revise"** your answer.
 To revise an exam answer:
 * Print out your exam question from Gradescope
-* Figure out what the error is (with help from anyone)
+* Figure out what the error is (with help from anyone, including me, and anything)
 * Come to drop-in hours with the print out and explain to me the error and the fix
 * If I am convinced that you do understand the objective, I'll ask you to email me to update you to S
 * Note that I'm happy to help you understand the error, but there must be 24 hours between my helping and you officially revising
+* **If I am convinced that you actually did not understand the objective when you officially revise, you will need to retake the problem on the next exam**

 ### Late work and extensions
 In this course, we need to balance flexibility for individuals with structure for partners, the class as a whole, and a reasonable workload for the grader and me (your instructor).
 I also want to help you avoid procrastinating to the point that you can't get everything submitted by the end of the term.

 **All programming deliverables** have a 1-hour grace period after their posted due date and time to account for slight delays in submission while allowing assessment of submissions to start soon after the due date.
 If you miss that cutoff, you will still be able to submit something during the revision period.
 I highly recommend you aim to submit something in the original submission window, even if it isn't complete, so that you can benefit from feedback and revision.

 **In-class exams** cannot be made up because missing one exam with not impact your grade.
 If you fall behind on learning objectives, there is the possibility of demonstrating your understanding outside of class.
 If you're worried about where you are on the learning objectives, get in touch and we can make a plan.
 If you know you will miss an exam, you might be able to take it ahead of time, but I don't guarantee it.
+(Letting me know ASAP will make it more feasible that you can take it early.)

 **Preparation work** cannot be submitted late.
 If you miss the submission for a given day, you cannot earn the engagement credit for that work.